Training teachers to recognize mental health warning signs

 Provide ongoing coaching and support

-One-time teacher mental health training isn't enough.
+One-time mental health training for teachers isn't enough.
 They need continuous support to apply what they've learned.
+Build in:

 - Peer observation opportunities where teachers can watch colleagues use trauma-informed strategies.